Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 .

-For information on the resource-discovery
+For information about the resource-discovery

 option, see Limiting resource discovery to a subset of nodes.